-A 'tip-in' in basketball is when an offensive player taps the ball into the hoop just as it is rolling off the rim following a missed shot.
-Unlike a jump shot or layup, a tip-in does not require the player to gain possession of the ball, but rather contact the ball with enough force to send it through the basket before an opposing defender can secure a rebound.
+A “tip-in” in basketball is when an offensive player taps the ball into the hoop just as it is rolling off the rim following a missed shot.
+Unlike a jump shot or layup, a tip-in does not require the player to gain possession of the ball, but rather to contact the ball with enough force to send it back into the basket before an opposing defender can secure a rebound.

 Tip-in opportunities always begin with a missed shot by a member of the offense.
 The ball must bounce or roll off the rim, at which point a teammate that is positioned near the basket can jump up and tap the ball into the basket before it either hits the ground or gets snatched up by an opposing player.

 Players vying for a tip-in shot are not allowed to touch the ball before it clears the rim entirely.
-In other words, the ball cannot be touching the rim when an offensive player makes contact with it.
-If the referee determines that an offensive player connected with the ball before it bounced up into the air or rolled completely off the rim, basket interference is called and the other team is automatically awarded possession of the ball.
+In other words, the ball cannot be touching the rim or directly above it when an offensive player makes contact with it.
+If the referee determines that an offensive player connected with the ball before it was outside of the cylinder above the basket, basket interference is called and the other team is automatically awarded possession of the ball.

 A “tip-in” in basketball refers to when an offensive player scores a basket off a rebound without the ball hitting the ground.
 Tip-ins are usually scored very close to the basket, with a player receiving a rebound and laying the ball up in the same motion.